aimms/how-to/Articles/45/45-share-project-files.rst

 .. note::

    If you have imported data from external sources, such as Excel files or databases, it is also helpful to share a data case file in your project.

    To save a data case go to *Data > Save Case as*.

-   For details see :doc:`data-management/case-management/index`

 Related Topics